uwgraphics/relaxed_ik/README.md

 <pre> git clone --recurse-submodules -b dev https://github.com/uwgraphics/relaxed_ik.git </pre>

+Then navigate to the RelaxedIK directory (src/RelaxedIK) and run the following command:

+<pre> git checkout master </pre>

 install the proper dependenices, and follow the new set of instructions in the start_here.py file.

 If you have feedback on your experience using the new version of the solver (positive or negative), please email me at rakita@cs.wisc.edu .
 The code will be moved to the main branch after this testing phase.
 Thanks!